sklrsn/Telegram-Chat-Bot/README.md

 2. Implement a service that provides REST API to perform filtered search for the discussion history.
 Ideally API should allow searching at least by user, date and provide also free text search.

-3. Optionally (if you still have time) also implement a web UI for the search.
+3. Web UI for the search.

 # Solution: